Natural Resources and Environment M.S.

 1

-Requirement may be met with a research methods course in a discipline related to natural resources management.
+Requirement may be met with a research methods course in a discipline related to the student's research and approved by the student's graduate advisory committee.

 2